 Bottom Line

-There is never a bad time to earn American Airlines miles.
-Great partner carriers and reasonable award rates make AAdvantage miles incredibly valuable, even if you never plan to fly American.
-But most importantly, no other airline makes it so easy to pile up 145,000-plus miles so quickly – or cheaply.
+There is never a bad time to earn American Airlines miles … but this might be the best time.
+With a handful of great partner airlines and reasonable award rates, AAdvantage miles are incredibly valuable – even if you never plan to fly American.